ChenZhu-Xie/rulesmd.ini/README.md

 <!-- ## Description -->
 ## About
-Modified rules.ini files of 17 Red Alert 2 MODs.
+* Modified rules.ini files of 17 Red Alert 2 MODs.

 ## Inplementation
-0. Provide xccmixer to help extract .ini for each mod from the .mix file,
+0. Provide Xcc_Mixer.exe to extract .ini for each mod from the .mix file,
-    * Generally speaking, the extraction target is expandmix, but it may not be.
+    * Generally speaking, the extraction target is expand.mix
+    * but it could be expandmd.mix (Related to Yuri's Revenge), etc.
 1. There are 17 original and modified rules.ini files of old mods(' versions) in the folder,
     * The (prefix part "rules" of) name "rules.ini" may vary from mod to mod.
+        * similiar to the "expand.mix" case.
-2. The .pdf file provides "instances" to modify different mod's .ini files.
+2. The .pdf file provides "instances" to modify different mods' rules.ini files.
-    * The modification of .ini files across different mods is similar.
+    * The modification of rules.ini files across different mods is similar.
-    * It is easier to port .ini across versions of the same mod.
+    * It is easier to modify rules.ini across versions of the same mod.
-        * For example, the modified rulesmo.ini for mo-3.3.6 has now been added to this repo.
+        * the modified rulesmo.ini for mo-3.3.6 has now been added.

 <!-- ## Software Architecture
 Software architecture description